Bobby Elliott: The Hollies

-Elliot with The Hollies in 1965.
+Elliott with The Hollies in 1965.

 Elliott played in Ricky Shaw and the Dolphins, a band led by guitarist Tony Hicks who left to join the Hollies.
 Shortly after, Don Rathbone left the Hollies and Elliott replaced him.

 The Hollies would quickly garner a cult following after their songs Here I Go Again, Look Through Any Window, and Just One Look charted in the British charts.
 Future hits would include: "Bus Stop", "On a Carousel", "Carrie Anne", "He Ain't Heavy, He's My Brother" and "The Air That I Breathe", among others.
-As of 2024, Elliott and Hicks still tour with the Hollies.
+The Hollies announced their retirement from touring in 2026.

 In September 1973, they were working on the opening track for their Hollies album, when Paul McCartney offered him the position of drummer in his band Wings, but Elliott declined due to commitments with the Hollies, saying his "heart was with the Hollies".
 The Hollies were inducted into the Rock and Roll Hall of Fame in 2010.
 Elliott and Hicks did not attend the ceremony as they were booked to play a gig with the band in London at the London Palladium.

 Personal life

 Prominent drummers who were influenced by Elliott include Gilson Lavis, Ric Lee, Cozy Powell and Ian Paice.

 Elliott’s hair began thinning at a young age (around the time the Hollies took off).
 So on stage, he would wear a variety of hats to cover up his balding.
 This decision would eventually inspire more artists (balding or not) to wear hats on stage, helping to bring wearing hats into rock and roll.

 By the 1970s, Elliott had gone completely bald and eventually, Elliott, a blond, started wearing a long brunette wig on stage.
 This wig can be seen on the cover of their 1974 Hollies album.

+Elliott, who onetime lived in the village of Roughlee near Pendle, returned to that village to unveil the statue of Alice Nutter, one of the 'Pendle witches' in 2012.